quisquous/cactbot/README.md

 To use this module,
 point cactbot at **ui/jobs/jobs.html** or use the `Cactbot Jobs` preset.

-This module provides health, mana, and tp bars, as well as icons and timer bars for big raid buffs such as The Balance and Trick Attack.
+This module provides health and mana bars, as well as icons and timer bars for big raid buffs such as The Balance and Trick Attack.
 It also features a food buff warning to keep up your food buff when leveling or raiding, and a visual pull countdown.